-- a fixed annual remuneration (RAL, all inclusive for managers); - an annual variable remuneration, linked to the degree to which the performance objectives expressed in the relevant Incentive Sheets (BSC o MBO) are achieved.
+- > a fixed annual remuneration (Annual Gross Remuneration, all inclusive for managers); - > an annual variable remuneration, linked to the degree to which the performance objectives expressed in the relevant Incentive Sheets (BSC or MBO) are achieved.
 The principles of deferral and achievement of the access gate illustrated above apply to such variable remuneration.